Vegetable Pot Pie Recipe (Easy Vegetarian Dish)

 - Divide dough into 8 equal-ish sized pieces and pat each piece into a round biscuit shape.
 You can do this with two spoons or your fingers.
 Place on top of the filling in the baking dish leaving a little room between each.

 - Bake for 40-45 minutes or until the biscuits are baked all the way through and the filling is bubbling.
 Check if the biscuits are baked on the bottom by sticking a toothpick in a spot where two biscuits are touching focusing on the bottom of the biscuits.
+If it comes out doughy, stick it back in the oven for 5 more minutes.

 - Let cool 5-10 minutes then dig in!